bloovis/csup/README.md

 for this purpose.

-The result is a mail client that looks and behaves almost identically to Sup but is a bit faster and uses much less memory.
+The result is a mail client that looks and behaves almost identically to Sup but is a bit faster (in most cases) and uses much less memory.
 It is also easier to deploy, being a single compiled binary.

-Eventually I'll provide installation and configuration information for Csup.
-Stay tuned!
+It is a little slower then Sup when deleting or archiving messages in inbox mode, because it reloads the entire thread list from notmuch, rather than trying to simulate how notmuch removes or adds a thread.

 ## Notmuch configuration